motidahari/Object-oriented-programming-course-JAVA/src/ex1/README.md

     /**
-     * create graph with 0 vertex and check every function in the the class **/
+     * create graph with 0 vertex and check every function in the class **/
     @Test
     void test1();

     /**
-     * create graph with 1 vertex and check every function in the the class **/
+     * create graph with 1 vertex and check every function in the class **/
     @Test
     void test2() ;

     /**
-     * create graph with 50 vertex and check every function in the the class **/
+     * create graph with 50 vertex and check every function in the class **/
     @Test
     void test3() ;

     /**
-     * create graph with 10 vertex and check every function in the the class **/
+     * create graph with 10 vertex and check every function in the class **/
     @Test
     void test4() ;

     /**
-     * create graph with 9 vertex and check every function in the the class **/
+     * create graph with 9 vertex and check every function in the class **/
     @Test
     void test5() ;

     /**
-     * create graph with 10 vertex and check every function in the the class **/
+     * create graph with 10 vertex and check every function in the class **/
     @Test
     void test6() ;

     /**
-     * create graph with 10 vertex and check every function in the the class **/
+     * create graph with 10 vertex and check every function in the class **/
     @Test
     void test7() ;

     /**
-     * create graph with 50 vertex and check every function in the the class **/
+     * create graph with 50 vertex and check every function in the class **/
     @Test
     void test8 ();

     /**
-     * create graph with 1000000 vertex and check every function in the the class **/
+     * create graph with 1000000 vertex and check every function in the class **/
     @Test
     void test9();